-Under the terms of the management agreement, CMA provides, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer and Chief Financial Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
+Under the terms of the agreement, CMA provides, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer and Chief Financial Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
 CMA, through its personnel, also provides, to the extent possible, the stimulus and creativity to develop an innovative and dynamic persona for the Company, its products and corporate image.
 In order to fulfill its obligations under the management agreement, CMA employs numerous individuals, whom, acting as a unit, provide management, administrative and creative functions for the Company.
 In connection with providing services under the management agreement, CMA is a twenty percent (20%) joint owner of an aircraft used by the Company.
 The management agreement provides that the Company will pay CMA an annual base fee equal to one percent of the consolidated net sales of the Company, and further provides that the Compensation and Stock Option Committee and the Board of Directors may from time to time award additional incentive compensation to CMA.
-No incentive compensation has been paid from the inception of the agreement through fiscal year 2011.
-The Company incurred management fees of approximately \$6.0 million, \$5.9 million and \$5.8 million for services rendered by CMA for fiscal year 2011, 2010 and 2009, respectively.
+While our sales from inception of this agreement have increased significantly and enterprise value has increased 896%, no incentive compensation has been paid.
+We incurred management fees to CMA of \$6.3 million for Fiscal 2012, \$6.0 million for Fiscal 2011 and \$5.9 million for Fiscal 2010.
 The Company does not have written policies and procedures with respect to related party transactions, but the Company's practice has been that the services and performance of CMA, which are the only related party transactions, are reviewed annually by the independent members of the Compensation and Stock Option Committee and the Board of Directors.
 During the course of such reviews, the independent directors on the Compensation and Stock Option Committee have, on numerous occasions, proposed that CMA be paid an incentive due to superior performance based on various criteria, including the favorable outcome of specific negotiations and the performance of the Company's Common Stock.
 However, no incentive compensation has been accepted by CMA and, as noted above, none has been paid since the inception of the management agreement.